 The Boogie Down Bronx

-The only borough without a downtown, The Bronx is mostly residential and considered the poorest borough in the city.
+The only borough without a downtown, The Bronx is mostly residential and considered the poorest borough in the city – although it is home to some of the best breweries in NYC.

 However, The Bronx still offers many delightful NYC attractions, including Yankee Stadium, Pelham Bay Park (the LARGEST and one of the best parks in NYC), New York Botanical Garden, Edgar Allan Poe cottage, and it’s very own Little Italy on Arthur Avenue.